Kitware/CMake/Help/command/execute_process.rst

 ``COMMAND_ECHO <where>``
  The command being run will be echo'ed to ``<where>`` with ``<where>`` being set to one of ``STDERR``, ``STDOUT`` or ``NONE``.
+ See the :variable:`CMAKE_EXECUTE_PROCESS_COMMAND_ECHO` variable for a way to control the default behavior when this option is not present.

 ``ENCODING <name>``
  On Windows, the encoding that is used to decode output from the process.